AICoE/manage-dependencies-tutorial/docs/share-your-work.md

 [Project Meteor][1] on the background will create two images for you:

-- Jupyter Book where you can read about your experiment.
+- JupyterBook where you can view easily shareable, and rendered high-quality static content from experiment.

-- JupyterLab environment where you can run your experiment.
+- A live JupyterLab environment where you can interact with your project and run your experiments.

 Now you are all set and ready to show your project to others.